kinskiwu/Trailblzrs/README.md

 ## 📈 Project Status

 ✅ **Completed**
-- **Park Data Integration**: Implemented full-stack feature for fetching and NPS data with pagination
+- **NPS API Integration**: Implemented full-stack functionality for parks data fetching capability with pagination.
-- **Weather Forecast Integration**: Implemented data retrieval from NWS API using park coordinates and visit date
+- **NWS API Integration**: Implemented full backend and partial frontend forecast data retrieval with park coordinates and visit date.
+The frontend makes the requests and receives the data, but the state management and data integration are still work in progress.
-- **Trip Management**: Created trip data modeling, implemented API endpoints for trip creation and retrieval
+- **Trip Management**: Completed partial backend functionalities, including Trip schema, API endpoints for trip creation and trip retrieval.
-- **Itinerary Creation**: Implemented date selection (limited to 7 days), park selection, and forecast data retrieval

 🔄 **In Progress**
-- **Trip Updates**: Will take a bit longer as there are multiple steps to retrieve and combine park and forecast data for the trip
-- **Data Caching**: Designed models for park data (7-day TTL) and forecast data (24-hour TTL) using MongoDB TTL feature
+- **Caching**: Designed/Created Park and Forecast schemas.

 📋 **Backlog**
+- **Trip Management**: Backend trip update endpoint, frontend integration with backend.
-- **Park Filtering**: By location, activities, historical relevance, and weather conditions
+- **Park Filtering**: By location, activities, historical relevance, and weather conditions.
-- **Park Sorting**: By activity count, weather conditions, proximity, and historical significance
+- **Park Sorting**: By activity count, weather conditions, proximity, and historical significance.
-- **Google Sheets Integration**: Export trip itineraries with itinerary details
+- **Google Sheets Integration**: Export trip itineraries with itinerary details.

 🍫 **Stretch Goals**
-- Testing: the essential happy paths and edge cases such as parks and weather data fetching
+- The essential happy paths and edge cases such as parks and weather data fetching.
-- Enhanced Data Validation: Implementing validation to handle user inputs and API responses gracefully
+- Implement validation to handle user inputs and API responses gracefully.
-- Authentication: Adding secure authentication would allow personalized trip planning and saving favorites
+- Authentication.
-- Smart Automation: Setting up scheduled data fetching after TTL expirations and creating event-driven Google Sheet updates when parks have alerts or closures
+- Automation for scheduling data fetching after TTL expirations, event-driven Google Sheets updates when parks have alerts or extreme weather conditions.
-- Interactive Maps: Integrating Google Maps would provide visual trip planning and route optimization
+- Integrate Google Maps to provide visual trip planning and route optimization.
-- Traveler-Focused Details: Adding vital information travelers need like park alerts, parking availability, camping options, and entry fees
+- Add additional information travelers need, such as park alerts, parking availability, camping options, and entry fees.

 📝 **Additional Notes**
 I've created simple tickets to plan out the project and smaller PRs to record my progress.
 Since it's a solo project with time constraints, in a real-world scenario I would have:
-- Asked clarifying questions before design
+- Asked clarifying questions before design.
-- Created more thorough EPICs and user stories with detailed tickets
+- Created more thorough EPICs and user stories with detailed tickets.
-- Included more details in PRs
+- Included more details in PRs.

-Overall I really enjoyed this process (I love hiking 🥾) and learned a lot from it!
+Overall, I really enjoyed this process (I love hiking 🥾) and learned a lot from it!
 Thanks for this invitation!